rklyz/MyRice/README.md

 ```
 ## 🕷️ <samp>Known Bug:</samp>

-- Volume's Error at startup
+- Volume's Error at startup (just ignore it would ya?)